BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 other hosting platform.
 Using YouTube for vlogs, would just create extra work, for no benefits.

-I don't aim to make money with my devlogs, but following this line of thought makes me realize that the things that make me gravitate towards YouTube fall purely into external motivators, like "fame" and money, not the creation of the content itself.
+Following this line of thought makes me realize that the things that make me gravitate towards YouTube fall purely into external motivators, like "fame" and money, not the creation of the content itself.
 As it stands, I feel like I enjoy the idea of becoming a YouTuber, but not the actual craft.

 Turns out that no compelling reasons push me to use YouTube, as a simple blog